 To delete a cluster press on the Delete tab underneath the cluster you wish to delete.

+Once you have removed the dependencies, refresh the page and you will see the following.
 In order to make sure you don’t accidentally press the button to delete the cluster, or accidentally delete the wrong cluster, you are required to type the name of the cluster into the text field before pressing the Delete Cluster button.
 Make absolutely certain that this is the cluster you wish to delete before pressing the button.

 Once a cluster is marked for deletion, it will be removed from view and all of the cluster’s resources will be deleted asynchronously in the background.
 It can take up to 15 minutes for the cluster to be deleted from the cloud provider (although very large clusters may take longer).
 If for some reason the deletion fails, Instaclustr Support will be notified, and will advise you if you are required to take any action.